-The presented method overcomes the above mentioned difficulties by utilizing the following two-step procedure for fault location in distribution networks (Fig.1).
+The presented method overcomes the above mentioned difficulties by utilizing the following two-step procedure for fault location in distribution networks (Fig. 2).

-• First, the equivalent positive- (\underline{Z}{1k}^f) and zero-sequence

-(\underline{Z}{0k}^{f}) impedance of the network is computed in pre-fault steady-state for all k = 1,..,M nodes of the network based on existing topology, loads and feeder parameters.
-These values represent positive- and zero-sequence impedance as seen from the substation up to a given k node of the
+- First, the equivalent positive- (\underline{Z}{1k}^{f}) and zero-sequence (\underline{Z}{0k}^{f}) impedance of the network is computed in pre-fault steadystate for all k = 1, , M nodes of the network based on existing topology, loads and feeder parameters.
+These values represent positive- and zero-sequence impedance as seen from the substation up to a given k node of the network. - Then after the fault the specific fault-loop parameters are calculated depending on the fault type (phase-to-phase or phase-to-ground) and the place of measurements (at the supplying transformer or at the faulty feeder).

-Fig. 1.
-Basic block diagram of the proposed fault location algorithm.
+Fig. 2.
+Basic block diagram of the proposed fault location algorithm